Fire triangle: Fire tetrahedron

-Combustion is the chemical reaction that feeds a fire more heat and allows it to continue.
 When the fire involves burning metals like lithium, magnesium, titanium, etc. (known as a class-D fire), it becomes even more important to consider the energy release.
-The metals react faster with water than with oxygen and thereby more energy is released.
-Putting water on such a fire results in the fire getting hotter or even exploding.
+Because the metals react faster with water than with oxygen and thereby more energy is released, putting water on such a fire results in the fire getting hotter or even exploding.
 Carbon dioxide extinguishers are ineffective against certain metals such as titanium.
 Therefore, inert agents (e.g. dry sand) must be used to break the chain reaction of metallic combustion.

-In the same way, as soon as one of the four elements of the tetrahedron is removed, combustion stops.
+In the same way, as soon as one of the four elements of the tetrahedron is (entirely) removed, combustion stops.

 Oxidizer

 The oxidizer is the other reactant of the chemical reaction.
 In most cases, it is the ambient air, and in particular one of its components, oxygen (O2).
-By depriving a fire of air the fire can be extinguished, such as when covering the flame of a small candle with an empty glass.
+A typical fire can be extinguished by depriving it of air, such as when covering the flame of a small candle with an empty glass.
 To the contrary, if air is blown over a wood fire (as with bellows), the fire is activated by the introduction of more air.

 Some chemicals, such as fluorine gas, perchlorate salts such as ammonium perchlorate, or chlorine trifluoride, act as oxidizers, sometimes more powerful ones than oxygen itself.
 A fire based on a reaction with these oxidizers can be very difficult to put out until the oxidizer is exhausted; that leg of the fire triangle cannot be broken by normal means (i.e., depriving it of air will not smother it).

 In certain cases such as some explosives, the oxidizer and combustible are the same (e.g., nitroglycerin, an unstable molecule that has oxidizing parts in the same molecule as the oxidizeable parts).

-Reaction is initiated by an activating energy — in most cases, it is heat.
+The reaction is initiated by an activating energy — in most cases, it is heat.
 Several examples include friction, as in the case of matches, heating an electrical wire, a flame (propagation of fire), or a spark (from a lighter or from any starting electrical device).
 There are also many other ways to bring sufficient activation energy including electricity, radiation, and pressure, all of which will lead to a temperature rise.
 In most cases, heat production enables self-sustainability of the reaction, and enables a chain reaction to grow.
 The temperature at which a liquid produces sufficient vapor to get a flammable mix with self-sustainable combustion is called its flash-point.